 We’re an ethical company, selling a good product with clear provenance.
 The better we do, the more coffee we sell, the more we can help our producers in the developing world.
 People in this city appreciate that.
 Plus we do our best to make the shops as stylish and inviting as possible.

 There’s plans a’brewing

-Later this month we open our first cafe in Worthing.
-Soon after that we’re moving into a bigger, better kitchen, so we can make all of our food in-house.
+We recently opened our newest store in Worthing which was rather exciting.
+We also plan to move into a bigger, better kitchen, so we can make all of our food in-house.
 Right now we’re experimenting with the Christmas hamper recipes.
 ‘Coffee chutney’, and especially ‘coffee jelly’, are going to blow everybody’s minds.